 Online Video is made up of Pureplay (like Netflix, Amazon Prime, YouTube Movies) and Cobranded Video (broadcaster online video) sub-channels.
 Estimates of weekly reach and minutes per capita for each of these channels are displayed below.
 Some degree of estimation is required to fill in the Online Video data gaps.
-Pureplay represents a significant portion of the total Video minutes per week spent by French adults.
-Online Video is big - big reach - big time counts and CoBranded reach and time levels appear to be growing quickly and this represents and important development for Canada's legacy broadcast industry.
-Online Video reach and time levels are lower in French Canada than in Total Canada - a function of less Video content available for the French consuming public.
+Pureplay represents a significant portion of total Video minutes per week.
+Online Video is big - big reach - big time counts and CoBranded reach and time levels appear to be growing quickly and this represents an important development for Canada's legacy broadcast industry.